WICG/attribution-reporting-api/AGGREGATE.md

-Trigger registration will accept an optional string field `aggregation_coordinator_origin` to allow developers to specify the deployment option for the aggregation service supported by the browser, e.g. the origin for the aggregation service deloyed on AWS, and GCP and other platforms in the future.
+Trigger registration will accept an optional string field `aggregation_coordinator_origin` to allow developers to specify the deployment option for the aggregation service supported by the browser, e.g. the origin for the aggregation service deployed on AWS, GCP, and other platforms in the future.

 ```jsonc
 {